 Rapid: A FIDE-rated time control where each player has more than 10 but less than 60 minutes total thinking time for the game.
-Rapid games are rated separately from standard games.
+Rapid games are rated separately from blitz games and standard games.

 Rank: The eight horizontal rows, numbered 1 through 8, on the board.
 They are named “1st rank,” “2nd rank,” etc.

 Rating: A numerical estimate of a player’s skill level.
 Each country has its own rating system.
 International (FIDE) ratings are based on the Elo rating system.

 Reciprocal Zugzwang: A situation in which both White and Black would be in zugzwang were it their turn to move.
 Also called mutual zugzwang.
 See also: zugzwang.

 Re-entry: A player who withdraws from a tournament and starts again fresh for an additional fee, sometimes receiving ½-point byes for unplayed games.
 This gives the player a chance to improve their score.
 Also called restart option.

 Reloader: A tactic where a player forces an exchange of his attacker for a defender, so that a second attacker can replace its colleague with powerful effect.